Yandex Cloud

 • Details on the monitored features, their configurations, or actions performed with them.

-The Violations tab lists security violations detected during checks.
+The Violations tab lists control rule violations detected during the checks.
 Detected violations will not appear in this list if they satisfy the exception criteria specified for the rule.

 The Exceptions tab lists all exceptions defined for the rule along with controls for exception management.

-The Recommendations tab provides guides and solutions to help you perform the actions required by the rule.
+The Recommendations tab provides guides and solutions to assist you with rule compliance.

 Exceptions to rulesExceptions to rules